-If a student who receives special education services under an IEP is suspended for 10 or more days in a school year, NPS must continue to provide services that enable the student to continue to work in the general education curriculum and progress toward meeting their IEP goals.
-This may be done through home-based services, or another arrangement agreed to by the IEP team.
+If a student with a disability eligible for services or supports under is suspended for 10 or more days in a school year, NPS must continue to provide services that enable the student to continue to work in the general education curriculum and access services or supports to progress towards IEP goals as agreed to by the IEP.
 In addition, a manifestation determination review (MDR) must be held as soon as possible, but no later than the 10th day of the suspension.
 The MDR requirement is also applicable to students supported under Section 504.
-The required provision of services during the suspension does not apply to Section 504 students.
+The required provision of services during the suspension does not apply to students eligible under Section 504.

-The IEP or Section 504 MDR team includes the parent and other relevant members of the IEP or Section 504 team, as determined by the parent and the school.
-The team meets to review the behavior, information about the student's disability, current IEP or Section 504 Plan, any recent assessments, observations, and other information shared by the parents or the school.
+The IEP or Section 504 MDR team includes the parent/guardian and other relevant members of the team, as determined by the school and parent/guardian.
+The team meets to review the behavior, information about the student's disability, current IEP or Section 504 Plan, any recent assessments, observations, and other information shared by the parent/guardian or school.
 The team must determine the answers to the following two questions: